QiJiang-QJ/scIMF/README.md

 For the dataset of reprogramming of mouse embryonic fibroblasts to induced pluripotent stem cells (MEF data), we downloaded the data from [https://broadinstitute.github.io/wot/tutorial/](https://broadinstitute.github.io/wot/tutorial/).
 For the dataset of pancreatic β-cell differentiation (Panc data), we downloaded the data in the NCBI under accession number [GSE114412](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE114412).

-Detailed pre-processing steps for these data can be found in the catalogues ./data/Veres and ./data/Weinreb
+Detailed pre-processing steps for these datasets can be found in the catalogues ./data/ZB, ./data/MEF and ./data/Panc

 You can download the preprocessed data [here](https://drive.google.com/drive/folders/1WdB9G0c_b0R6Whk_U4iJVTq2KejfYQJS?usp=share_link)